 Congratulations to Joe Egitto for successfully defending his master’s thesis!
 Joe also received the Energy Engineering Outstanding Master Student Award!!!
 Joe is leaving the group to start his new career as an Enterprise Solutions Engineer at NECI (New England Controls).
 We wish him best of luck.

-Ertan gave an invited talk entitled “Toward High Performance Redox Flow Batteries for Grid-Scale Energy Storage” in the Graduate Seminar Series of the Mechanical and Energy Engineering at Indiana University Purdue University Indianapolis.
+Ertan gave an invited talk on our lab’s flow battery projects in the Graduate Seminar Series of the Mechanical and Energy Engineering at Indiana University Purdue University Indianapolis.

 Something went wrong.
 Please refresh the page and/or try again.